htho/scadlib/README.md

-# scadlib
+# scadtool
-A tool to create and manage libraries for OpenSCAD (with fzz2scad in mind).
+A tool to create and manage libraries for OpenSCAD.

 For an introduction on how to use scadlib.py see [testing/README.md](testing/README.md).